aelassas/wexcommerce/README.md

 ## wexCommerce

-wexCommerce is an open-source and cross-platform single-vendor marketplace offering an SEO-optimized web storefront and a powerful admin panel for managing your online store.
+wexCommerce is a single-vendor marketplace offering an SEO-optimized web storefront and a powerful admin panel for managing your online store.

 It integrates Stripe and PayPal payment gateways, allowing you to choose the most suitable option for your region.
 If Stripe isn't available in your country, PayPal offers a reliable alternative for smooth transactions.